AndrewYiBC/AndrewYiBC.github.io/_pages/photon_mapping.md

 ### 1st Pass: Photon Tracing
 In a scene with participating media, photon tracing must account for the effects of the physical processes on photons.
 Specifically, as a photon travels through a participating medium, it may be scattered or absorbed.
 I refer to such an occurrence as an "interaction event".\
 The average distance for such an interaction to occur depends on the extinction coefficient of the medium: $$d = \frac{1}{\sigma_t}$$ (Eq 10.21 of [[1]](#1)).
 Applying importance sampling, the interaction distance can be sampled as $$d = \frac{-log(\xi)}{\sigma_t}$$, where $$\xi$$ is a uniform random variable in $$[0, 1]$$ (Eq 10.22 of [[1]](#1)).\
 In my implementation, for a photon traveling through a participating medium, the distance to the boundary of the current medium ($$d_{total}$$) is computed via ray intersection.
 The interaction distance $$d$$ is then sampled.
-If $$d<d_{total}$$, an interaction event occurs within the partcipating medium is handled accordingly.
+If $$d<d_{total}$$, an interaction event occurs within the participating medium is handled accordingly.
 Otherwise, the photon exits the medium as usual.
 Since this process models a single photon, no power scaling is required.

 * **Photon Scattering**\
 If an interaction event occurs, the type of interaction is again determined using Russian roulette.
-Recall that the scattering albedo of the medium represents the ratio of the scattering coefficient to the extinction coefficent: $$\Lambda = \frac{\sigma_s}{\sigma_t}$$.
+Recall that the scattering albedo of the medium represents the ratio of the scattering coefficient to the extinction coefficient: $$\Lambda = \frac{\sigma_s}{\sigma_t}$$.
 Accordingly, the probabilities used in the Russian roulette process should be $$\Lambda$$ for scattering and $$(1-\Lambda)$$ for absorption.\
 In the case of a scattering event, the photon's new direction is sampled from the phase function.
 The phase function that I implemented is the **Henyey-Greenstein Phase Function** approximated by the **Schlick Phase Function**:\
 ------------------------------------------------------------------------------------------------------------\
 The Henyey-Greenstein Phase Function: